Embracing My Laundry Room Woodchuck

-You know, laundry, cooking, projects, school-trips, sports, activities, all those things that take up SO MUCH time…but result in very few concrete accomplishments.
+You know, laundry, cooking, projects, school-trips, sports, activities, all those things that take up SO MUCH time… but result in few concrete accomplishments.

 I hear about all these amazing women that are achieving so much in their careers while facing the same challenges (and often, way worse ones) that I am.
 Hearing about them typically sends me into a shame spiral that can only be cured with a can of whipped cream squirted directly down my gullet.
 Or two.
 What?
 I get the fat-free kind.
 I’m not a monster.

-And this year there’s been that pesky little COVID thing, where my children have been home from school for just shy of a year and I decided to take on some freelance writing and editing gigs so I could have a reason to hide and pretend like I’m not losing my mind.
+And then there’s been that pesky little COVID thing, where my children were home from school for just shy of a year and I decided to take on some freelance writing and editing gigs so I could have a reason to hide and pretend like I’m not losing my mind.

 So that’s one more thing that gets in the way of that book getting finished before I qualify for the senior discount at Denny’s.

 I feel like I’m living life by the skin of my teeth, doing a halfway job on everything: writer, wife, mother, cook, cleaner, and laundress.

 So here’s the funny thing: despite my feelings of inadequacy, apparently others don’t necessarily see me that way.
 Besides asking me what the secret is to my youthful glow — which mostly happens when I say it to the mirror — people often remark to me: